 If you choose the chemical exfoliation route, look for the following ingredients.

 Retinol: “For mature skin, this is one of the best ingredients out there.
 Regular application leads to the improvement of lines, wrinkles, skin tone, and pigmentation,” she says.
-“It’s also proven to encourage skin to produce collagen, which helps in rejuvenating the appearance of skin.”
-Try: SkinCeuticals 1.0 Retinol Night Cream.
+“It’s also proven to encourage the skin to produce collagen, which helps in rejuvenating the appearance of the skin.”
+Try: SkinCeuticals 1.0 Retinol Night Cream

 Does one method trump the other for aging skin?
 Dr. Papantoniou believes chemical beats out mechanical, hands down.
 “I prefer chemical exfoliation over mechanical for most people — and certainly for more mature skin.
 This is because you can get better results with chemical exfoliation and actually trigger better cell turnover and more improvement in wrinkles and discoloration,” she says.
 Additionally, facial skin becomes more delicate over time, and choosing abrasive materials to exfoliate could compromise the skin’s integrity and cause irritation and inflammation.